Environmental Sustainability

 Everyone has an important part to play in combatting this global crisis, and the College is committed to reducing its impact on the natural environment to ensure that our day-to-day operations, our buildings, and our overall strategy put environmental sustainability at the centre of all we do.

 Below we outline some of our sustainability initiatives, including our Sustainability Working Group.
-This page will be regularly updated with the latest news from the group, so check back to keep up-to-date with their progress.
+This page will be regularly updated with the latest news from the group, so check back to keep up to date with their progress.

 Oxford University Student Union (OUSU) has published sustainability demands of Oxford colleges to be achieved by March 2023.
 This note sets out the response of St John’s College to the demands.